mojombo/tomdoc/tomdoc.md

 The description section SHOULD be in plain sentences.
 Each sentence SHOULD end with a period.
 Good descriptions explain what the code does at a high level.
 Make sure to explain any unexpected behavior that the method may have, or any pitfalls that the user may experience.
+Paragraphs SHOULD be separated with blank lines.
+Code within the description section should be indented three spaces from the starting comment symbol.
 Lines SHOULD be wrapped at 80 characters.

 To describe the status of a method, you SHOULD use one of several prefixes: